 The disciplinary hearing shall be conducted within five (5) days, excluding weekends and holidays, after the inmate receives notification of the alleged rule violation.
 A postponement or continuance of the discipline hearing may be done for a reasonable period and for good cause.
 Inmates will receive notification of postponement or continuance.
 You will be present at the hearing, unless you waive your right to attend the hearing or your behavior justifies your removal from the hearing.
 Your absence from a hearing is documented.
 Discipline hearings on rule violations are conducted by the Disciplinary Hearing Officers.
-You will have the opportunity to make a statement and present documented evidence at the hearing and can request witnesses on your behalf.
+You will have the opportunity to make a statement and present documented evidence at the hearing and can request witnesses on your behalf if you alerted the Disciplinary Investigator of a witness.
 A written record is made of the decision and the supporting reasons and a copy will be given to you.
 If you are found not guilty of the alleged rule violation, the results of the hearing will reflect that finding.